tobycroft/fspassenger/README.md

 # fspassenger

-This is a project about MSFS2020 FSPassenger in Golang
+This is a project of MSFS2020 FSPassenger in python

-I used to use FSPassenger in FSX or P3D ,but there is no any implement in MSFS2020

-I 'd like to use a simple way to Identify the quality of my flight
+Recently I moved this project from Golang to python

+RoadMap:

+- test all main vars